colonyos/pycolonies/README.md

 1. We want to reduce resource consumption on the client, e.g. CPU intensive code can run on a remote server.
 2. We want to scale the applications by using many computers, e.g. using MapReduce patterns or create so-called worker queues for batch processing.
-3. We want to create a distributed applications running across many platforms and infrastructure, e.g. parts of the code runs on an edge server, some parts in the cloud, creating so-called **compute continuums, where the code can still be expressed as a single uniform code in one place.
+3. We want to create a distributed applications running across many platforms and infrastructure, e.g. parts of the code runs on an edge server, some parts in the cloud, creating so-called **compute continuums**, where the code can still be expressed as a single uniform code in one place.
-4. We want to create robust applications, e.g. we want to guarantee that a function is called even if some computers fails.
+4. We want to create robust applications, e.g. we want to guarantee that a function is called even if some computers fail.

 We may also want a framework that hides away all the complexity of a distributed system.
 What about if you could write the following applications